kunalsuri/gcp-legendary-enigma/gcp-vm-linux-gui-setup/README.md

 		1. In the Google Compute Engine, a new Linux VM has been created
 		2. The VM is running or has been started
 		3. You have logged into the Linux Server via SSH console window
+		4. Check if you have wget:
+				Type on the console -->
+				If there is an error message, then do --> sudo apt install wget Check again --> wget -V
+				It should work now!

 	Step01: Running the script in the SSH console window
 		1. In the VM instance, click the "SSH" button.
 It will open a new SSH console window